 This means (regardless of what your grandmother taught you) you might want to avoid keeping your beans in the freezer or refrigerator.
 This exposes them to moisture through condensation, as well as odors from other foods.
 Most of us would prefer our coffee without hints of leftover lasagna, red onions, or broccoli salad.

-The best option is to store fresh, whole beans in an opaque, airtight container in a dark place away from moisture or other odors.
-Not only does proper storage preserve the flavor and aroma of your coffee beans but it also helps to protect beneficial compounds in the beans from oxidizing.
+The best option is to store fresh coffee in an opaque, airtight container in a dark place away from moisture or other odors.
+Not only does proper storage preserve the flavor and aroma of your coffee but it also helps to protect beneficial compounds in the beans from oxidizing.

 It’s also important to use the right type of grind for your brewing method.
 Slower methods like a French Press call for a coarse grind, while faster methods like espresso call for a finer grind.